 All great…but possibly overkill for a lot of us.

-All of that being said, if you want the bells an whistles this is the time of year to buy!
-They’re all marked down on Amazon.Don't overspend on your next #running watch, use these tips to make the most of it! #runchat Click To Tweet
+I mean, I know if I slept well or didn’t.Don't overspend on your next #running watch, use these tips to make the most of it! #runchat Click To Tweet

 2) Ignoring the HR Function